michodgs25/Somerset-Trails/README.md

 * *The __homepage map__ will have a terrain and distance(of trail) toggle buttons.*

 * *The map on the __trail result page__ will be zoomed in on that particular trail displaying trail location.*

+* *Each map has the ability to access street view of each trail, by dropping the little figure onto the map.*

 <details>
   <summary>Somerset Maps</summary>